Welcome back, friend.

 Encrypted credentials stored in your vault.

-Store your first credential — an OpenAI API key, an OAuth client secret, a database password — anything you'd normally drop into a .env file.
+Store your first credential — an OpenAI API key, a Stripe secret, a Google OAuth client — anything you'd normally drop into a .env file.
+Encrypted with AES-256-GCM before it hits disk.

 OpenAI, Anthropic, Gemini, Groq, Mistral